Analysis of Keysight Technologies Inc. (NYSE:KEYS): Selected Notes - The Dwinnex

 Ratios:

-For a better understanding of KEYS, let’s look at its different ratios.
-It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 15.84 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 32.02.
+Our analysis of KEYS’s different ratios will help us gain a deeper understanding of the company.
+It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 16.00 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 32.34.
 For the most recent quarter (mrq), Quick Ratio is recorded 2.40 and its Current Ratio is at 3.00.
 In the meantime, Its Debt-to-Equity ratio is 0.46 whereas as Long-Term Debt/Eq ratio is at 0.46.

 Upgrades & Downgrades